-Today we are excited to have a blog contribution from Catherine Frederico, award-winning dietitian who among many other accomplishments has held several positions within the Academy, including within the Consumer Health Informatics Work Group.
+Today we are excited to have a blog contribution from Catherine Frederico, award-winning dietitian.
+Among many other accomplishments, Catherine has held several positions within the Academy, including within the Consumer Health Informatics Work Group.
 In 2013, Catherine received the Academy of Nutrition and Dietetics’ Mary Abbott Hess Award for innovation in food and culinary education.

 Whether you are a tech early adopter or still using pencil and paper, you have most likely noticed that most everyone on the street, in restaurants, on campus, shopping, and at work is using a cellphone.
 Wikipedia reports US cellphone saturation rate is 100%.
-According to the May 23, 2016MobiHealthNews blog, about 72% of Americans have smartphones.
+Even more, according to the May 23, 2016 MobiHealthNews blog, about 72% of Americans have smartphones.
 There are nearly 2 billion smartphones worldwide!

 Keeping up with daily health tech news, blogs, conferences, and outcomes research is a must.
-Take advantage of a growing body of nutrition tech resources, including a nutrition tech webinar series produced by Healthie and Frederico Arts LLC.
+Take advantage of the nutrition tech resources available, including a nutrition tech webinar series produced by Healthie and Frederico Arts, LLC.
 The introductory Primer is available on YouTube.
-Also, using an electronic health record, like Healthie, will streamline your practice, offer current functionality, and will help you stay connected with clients.
+Using an electronic health record, like Healthie, will streamline your practice, offer current functionality, and will help you stay connected with clients.